Thuppakki: Distribution

 Another poster, released later in the year, depicted a police-uniform clad Vijay carrying Aggarwal on his hands, was believed to have been lifted from a poster of An Officer and a Gentleman (1982).
 Murugadoss claimed that Thuppakki did not have an army backdrop like An Officer and a Gentleman, but was set in Mumbai instead, going on to assert that everything in his film was original.
 He, however, admitted to having used the poster of An Officer and a Gentleman, and told The Hindu, "Sometimes, you admire something so much that sub-consciously it becomes a part of your work".

 The makers initially announced that the film's first trailer would be released on 22 June 2012, during Vijay's birthday.
-However, the teaser release was postponed to 1 July, to avoid clashing with the theatrical release of Saguni.
+However, the teaser release was postponed to the first week of July to avoid clashing with the theatrical release of Saguni.
 It was further delayed after a lawsuit was filed against the makers, by filmmaker Ravi Devan, who claimed that the title bore a similarity to his film Kalla Thuppakki.
 This suit caused the film's promotional activities to be suspended.
-After Ravi Devan withdrew his case in early October, the first trailer was released in the same month on 10 October 2012, which was premiered along with Maattrraan.
-The second trailer of the film was released on 26 October.
+After Ravi Devan withdrew his case in early October, the first trailer was released in the same month on 10 October, and the second trailer on 26 October.